Amazon says it’s doubling down on opening Whole Foods stores. That sounds familiar.

 “While we’ve seen encouraging signals in our Amazon-branded physical grocery stores, we haven’t yet created a truly distinctive customer experience with the right economic model needed for large-scale expansion,” the company wrote, explaining its decision to close the remaining Amazon Go and Amazon Fresh stores — some of which will be converted into Whole Foods locations.

 Still, Tuesday’s announcement underscores Amazon’s growing focus on groceries, which it increasingly sees as a hybrid business spanning same-day delivery and physical stores.
 A larger store footprint would support that delivery push.
-And Amazon customers still shop at stores in person, after all, while the vast majority of retail sales continue to happen offline.
+And Amazon customers still shop for groceries at stores in person, after all, while the vast majority of retail sales continue to happen offline.